 29. Jesus said to him, “Because you have seen me, you have believed?
 Blessed are they who have not seen and yet believe.”

 ¶30.
-Now, to be sure, Jesus, in the presence of his disciples, performed many other miracles as well that are not written in this book.
+Now, to be sure, Jesus, in the presence of his disciples, performed many other miracles as well which are not written in this book.

 31. But these things are written so that you might believe that Jesus is the Messiah, the Son of God, and that believing, you might have life in his name.